non-nattawut/Practice-GOlang-Unit-Test/README.md

 a SE lab practice for Golang Unit test

 ## How to
-use `go test ./...` for test all unit test file
+use `go test ./...` or `go test -v ./...` for test all unit test file